 Let’s see 6 ways you can approach this challenge.

-Many discussions are popping up on Quora about how to effectively collect customer feedback in a recent couple of years.
+Many discussions have popped up on Quora about how to effectively collect customer feedback in the recent couple of years.

 Interestingly, the questions are mainly coming from the Software industry.
-As software move from on-premise to online self-service, the disconnection between companies and their customers started growing.
+As software moved from on-premise to online self-service, the disconnection between companies and their customers started growing.

 Yet this gap between customers and online businesses makes it all more important for websites to offer a channel to allow customer feedback.